What is SEND and SEND support?

 What if I want to complain?

-Pupils, staff and parents/carers are expected to listen carefully and respectfully to each other.
+Children, staff and parents/carers are expected to listen carefully and respectfully to each other.
 Where an issue arises, parents/carers should, in the first instance, make an appointment to speak with their child’s class teacher and seek to resolve any concerns.
 If a parent/carer believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the Headteacher, who will investigate and report back on the results of the investigation.
 Where an issue is not satisfactorily resolved, parents/carers should then take up the matter with the Chair of Governors.
-A copy of the school’s Complaints Procedure is available on request from the school

-Documents referred to in this report can be found on the school’s website:
+Documents referred to in this report can be found below: